djedjethai/gokfk-regent/README.md

 **gokfk-regent is a fork of Confluent's Golang client that introduces the Topic-Name-Strategy, Record-Name-Strategy, and Topic-Record-Name-Strategy implementations—features** currently absent in the original client.
 This fork caters to users with specific functionality requirements, enhancing their experience with Apache Kafka.

-**gokfk-regent improves cache management in lrucache.go, an issue that remains open in the original project(at this day)**.
-This fork addresses the problem by implementing the necessary fix, ensuring the cache operates as intended by respecting its allocated capacity.

 **gokfk-regent is a fork of confluent-kafka-go that harnesses the power of go-confluent-schemaregistry.
 As a nimble open-source project, it prioritizes agility, enabling swift development, and enthusiastically welcomes contributions from the community.**